-Valuing Whitbread stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Whitbread's overall performance.
-However, analysts commonly use some key metrics to help gauge the value of a stock.
+Valuing a stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of overall performance.
+However, analysts commonly use some key metrics to help gauge value.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Whitbread's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.